sait-its/sait-its.github.io/cprg-217/unit-01-slides.md

 ---

-### Why Use Python as a Scripting Language?
+#### Why Use Python as a Scripting Language?

 - **Extensive Third-Party Libraries via PyPI**
-  - Libraries for:
   - Web development (Flask, Django, FastAPI)
   - Automation (Requests, Playwright)
   - DevOps (Ansible, Fabric)
   - Data science (Pandas, NumPy)

 ---

-### Why Use Python as a Scripting Language?
+#### Why Use Python as a Scripting Language?

 - **Great for Automation**
-  - Ideal for writing scripts to automate:
   - File and directory operations
   - Text processing
   - System monitoring
   - Web scraping

 ---

-### Why Use Python as a Scripting Language?
+#### Why Use Python as a Scripting Language?

 - **Active Community and Support**